Petitions to Council

 - not have any letters or other documents attached to it, however a covering letter is permissible

 The City is unable to accept online petitions as they do not conform to the above requirements.

 To prepare a petition, please use the Petition of Electors form.

 Presenting the petition

-Once formally received by Council the petition will be referred to the Chief Executive Officer for investigation.
-The City will inform the petition initiator of the action proposed in dealing with the petition, which may involve having a report prepared for a future meeting of Council for its consideration.
+The petition will be received formally at the next available ordinary Council meeting.
+Once formally received by Council, the petition will be referred to the Chief Executive Officer and the City’s Administration for investigation.
+The City will inform the lead petitioner of the action proposed in dealing with the petition, which may involve having a report prepared for a future meeting of Council for its consideration.